The Target (The Office): Synopsis

-Jim Halpert (John Krasinski) asks Dunder Mifflin CEO David Wallace (Andy Buckley) if he can work part-time so he can go to Philadelphia to help with his sports marketing job.
-David Wallace says that he might be needed in the office if there is a crisis with one of his clients, to which he responds that Stanley Hudson (Leslie David Baker) and Phyllis Vance (Phyllis Smith) have agreed to cover for him, though he in fact has not asked them yet.
+Jim Halpert asks Dunder Mifflin CEO David Wallace if he can work part-time so he can go to Philadelphia to help with his sports marketing job.
+David Wallace says that he might be needed in the office if there is a crisis with one of his clients, to which he responds that Stanley Hudson and Phyllis Vance have agreed to cover for him, though he in fact has not asked them yet.
 Stanley and Phyllis respond with their usual disinterest in helping others, so Jim offers to treat them to lunch.
 Stanley and Phyllis order extra side dishes and help themselves to an excess of wine, annoying Jim with drunken behavior and silencing him whenever he brings up the subject of their covering for him.
 When they arrive back at the office, a drunk Stanley and Phyllis are seemingly passed out in the backseat of Jim's car.
 When Jim puts his coat on them to keep them warm, Phyllis and Stanley say they will cover for him as they care for Jim and his family, laughing as they reveal they were only pretending to balk to get a free lunch.
 Jim gives both of them a hug.

-Pam Halpert (Jenna Fischer) decides to start painting her mural in the warehouse, but has a hard time getting started as she is afraid of it not being perfect.
-Meanwhile, bored with having to fill out customer complaint cards (which he finds redundant because the complaints are already in the computer), Pete Miller (Jake Lacy) uses them to build a card tower in the annex with other employees.
+Pam Halpert decides to start painting her mural in the warehouse, but has a hard time getting started as she is afraid of it not being perfect.
+Meanwhile, bored with having to fill out customer complaint cards (which he finds redundant because the complaints are already in the computer), Pete Miller uses them to build a card tower in the annex with other employees.
 The card tower takes on a deeper meaning for the employees when Pete points out that it is composed of failures made by every one of them (excepting only Pam), and thus proves that they should not be ashamed of their failures.
 Erin glares at him with more and more interest as time progresses.
 They decide to try to make it go all the way to the ceiling, but end up one complaint card short.
 Not wanting to use a blank card as it would defy the point of the tower, Pam offers to complete the tower by getting her first customer complaint.
 She calls one of their smaller clients, delivers a yo mama joke, and hangs up.
 The client, whose mother was actually obese and is now deceased, drops Dunder Mifflin as their paper supplier, leaving them simultaneously excited over getting that last complaint and disappointed over losing a client.
-After celebrating the completion of the card tower, Pam finally starts painting the mural, saying artists should not care too much in what others think, further asserting this by telling off Hide (Hidetoshi Imura) when he insults her artwork.
+After celebrating the completion of the card tower, Pam finally starts painting the mural, saying artists should not care too much in what others think, further asserting this by telling off Hide when he insults her artwork.